Norwich North (UK Parliament constituency): History

 The constituency was created by the Representation of the People Act 1948 for the 1950 general election, when the former two-seat constituency of Norwich was divided into two single-member seats, Norwich North and Norwich South.

 It was initially a safe seat for the Labour Party, held continuously by the party until 1983, when major boundary changes made the seat much more favourable to the Conservatives, who then held the seat from 1983 to 1997.
-The Labour member from 1997 to 2009 was Dr Ian Gibson, who resigned as an MP with immediate effect on 5 June 2009 after being implicated in the expenses scandal.
+The Labour member from 1997 to 2009 was Ian Gibson, who resigned as an MP with immediate effect on 5 June 2009 after being implicated in the expenses scandal.
 A by-election was held to replace him on 23 July 2009, which was won by the Conservative Chloe Smith.
-Chloe Smith has retained the seat in the 2010, 2015, 2017 and 2019 general elections, achieving over 50% of the vote for the first time in 2019.
-Smith has announced her intention to stand down from Parliament at the next general election.
+She retained the seat in the 2010, 2015, 2017 and 2019 general elections, achieving over 50% of the vote for the first time in 2019.
+In 2022, Smith announced she would stand down from Parliament at the dissolution in advance of the 2024 general election, when the seat was regained by Labour's Alice McDonald.